French Onion Rice Casserole

 Sprinkle with fresh herbs before you dig in.

-French Onion Rice Casserole Recipe Pin it
+French Onion Rice Casserole Recipe Pin

 French Onion Rice Casserole Recipe | chefmiarecipes.com